jyztintan/tp/docs/UserGuide.md

 related to one of the client's attributes: name, remark, tag, birthday month, or housing type.
 This feature is particularly useful when you need to focus on a subset of your client database that meets certain criteria.
+Note that the search is **case-insensitive** for all input parameters.

 >
 > When performing multiple filter operations in sequence,